ocaml-ppx/ppx_deriving/README.md

 [yojson]: https://github.com/ocaml-ppx/ppx_deriving_yojson#usage
 [protobuf]: https://github.com/ocaml-ppx/ppx_deriving_protobuf#usage

 **Note:** since _deriving_ was released by whitequark in 2014, the OCaml ppx ecosystem has changed a lot.
-For new projects, we recommend using [ppxlib](https://github.com/ocaml-ppx/ppxlib) directly.
+For new projects wishing to create a new deriving plugin, we recommend using [ppxlib](https://github.com/ocaml-ppx/ppxlib) directly.
 The module [Ppxlib.Deriving](https://ocaml-ppx.github.io/ppxlib/ppxlib/Ppxlib/Deriving/index.html) provide functionality similar to _deriving_, better integrated with ppxlib, and offers a nicer API in some places. _deriving_ is still maintained to keep existing plugins working as well as possible.
+Although note that the above deprecation note only covers the API and not the plugins (e.g. `ppx_deriving.show`, `ppx_deriving.eq`, ...).

 Installation
 ------------